hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/docs/infrastructure/README.md

-# Set up
+# Quickstart

 All of the heavy lifting is accomplished with makefile commands.

 See other documents in this directory for additional instructions

 ## Create a local environment